-Increasing your income is a great way to supercharge your savings or reduce the time it takes you to get out of debt.
-Not everyone can work a part-time job when in the military (and most military members shouldn’t).
+Increasing your income is a great way to supercharge your savings or reduce the time you take to get out of debt.
+Not everyone can work part-time when in the military (and most military members shouldn’t).
 But there are other ways to earn more money, including having a side business, or a hobby that can generate income.
 Spouses may also be able to work part-time, either in or out of the home.
 Any additional income can make cash flow problems easier to deal with.

 The government shutdown was not a static event.
 There was news about it in the weeks leading up to it, and a constant news stream during the shutdown.
 There was no permanent solution, so it is very possible this can happen again.
 Be ready if it does.
-If you see anything about this in the news, start preparing as soon as you can.
+If you see anything about this in the news, start preparing as soon as possible.
 Cut expenses where possible, save what you can, encourage your spouse to look for part-time work if possible, etc. Look at your personal situation and adjust as necessary.
 Preparing even a month out can reduce your stress levels.

 Bank with Someone Who Understands

 I recommend banking with a military financial institution such as Navy Federal Credit Union, Pentagon Federal Credit Union, or United Services Automobile Association (USAA).
 (There are likely other good financial institutions out there, I am recommending the ones I am most familiar with).

 All of these financial institutions are built to serve their members first, not shareholders like corporate banks.
 (Credit Unions, by definition, are owned by their members, and USAA is under a unique charter; they too are owned by their members).